lzacharkow/react-workshop-notes/README.md

-## Welcome to React Training!
+## Notes from Advanced React Training

-This repo contains the course material for [React Training](https://reacttraining.com/).
-Before attending the training, please make sure you can run this repository.
+This repo contains the course material for [React Training](https://reacttraining.com/) and notes from what was covered in the Advanced course I took in SF in Fall 2018.

+_**Note:** This is a clone of the original repo with my personal notes scattered herein as NOTES.md files.
+I don't take credit for the material in this repo in any way._

+## Setup

 First, install [git](http://git-scm.com/downloads) and the latest stable version of [node](https://nodejs.org/).
 Then: